 - Support systems: It’s easier to maintain sobriety with the help of friends and family.
 If you’re connected, you could reach out to your network when you feel your resolve slipping.
 If you don’t have this network, you may need to stay on medications longer.

 Your doctor can help you find the dose that’s right for you.
 And together, you can determine how long your treatment should last.
+It’s important that you listen to your doctor and don’t make any decisions about your Suboxone therapy without talking to them first.

 What Does Suboxone Treatment Entail?